tumble1999/savaslabs.github.io/_posts/2015-04-23-drupal-8-docker-bowline-setup.md

 ###Troubleshooting

-For each new terminal window or tab you open, you have to set the Boot2Docker environment variables:
+For each new terminal window or tab you open, you have to set the Boot2Docker environment variables.
+If you see an error message like: "Couldn't connect to Docker daemon - you might need to run \`boot2docker up`." you may need to run:
 {% highlight bash %}
 $ eval "$(boot2docker shellinit)"
 {% endhighlight %}